-Perhaps what was most interesting about the press release that announced the completion of Patek Philippe’s new mega-manufacture in Plan-les-Ouates, colloquially referred to as Plan-les-Watches, Geneva, was not the sheer size of the thing – which, at 189 meters in length, 67 meters in width and requiring the steel of two Eiffel Towers to build, was, by itself, fairly mind-blowing – but what the allocation of space within the hangar-sized headquarters revealed about the business plan of the last family-owned watchmaker in Geneva.
+More interesting than the sheer size of the thing – which, at 189 meters in length, 67 meters in width and requiring the steel of two Eiffel Towers to build, was, by itself, mind-blowing enough – was what the allocation of space within the hangar-sized headquarters revealed about the business plan of the last family-owned watchmaker in Geneva.

-While production has remained at around 62,000 watches a year, you see, production of complicated watches – that’s chronographs, annual and weekly calendars, minute repeaters and world time watches – has grown to account for almost half of Patek Philippe’s inventory.
-The brand's phenomenal modern success hasn’t been down to the fact it’s been making more watches, but because it’s been making more complicated watches (read expensive).
+While production has remained at around 62,000 watches a year, production of complicated watches – that’s chronographs, annual and weekly calendars, minute repeaters and world time watches – has grown to account for almost half of Patek Philippe’s inventory.
+The brand's phenomenal modern success hasn’t been down to the fact it’s been making more watches, but because it’s been making more complicated – read 'expensive' – watches.

 The result is a growing number of in-house calibres and an increase in the average number of components per watch.
-Add to this growing demand for highly-elaborate, bespoke commissions, the need to service the increased number of complicated watches Patek Philippe has been producing, and a desire to foster this trend for the next 20 or 30 years, and the upshot is a need for a nerve centre of such gargantuan proportions.
+Add to this growing demand for highly-elaborate, bespoke commissions, the need to service an increased number of intricate watches, and a desire to foster this trend for the next 20 or 30 years, and the upshot is the need for a nerve centre of such gargantuan proportions.

 A Calatrava to commemorate the occasion

 As has come tradition with company milestones, Patek Philippe marks the completion of its new manufacture with a limited-edition commemorative watch.
 Rather than precious metal, the case of the Calatrava Ref.
-6007A-001 is comprised of polished steel, a material seldom found in Patek Philippe’s collections – and for that reason a material highly sought-after among collectors.
+6007A-001 is comprised of polished steel, a material that’s highly sought-after among collectors for the fact that it is seldom found in Patek Philippe’s collections.

 The 40mm, time-and-date model features a date aperture at three o'clock and is powered by a self-winding movement.
 Its grey-blue dial features a carbon-fibre style texture at its centre, a white-printed five-minute scale and a railway-track hour circle at its perimeter.
 Only 1,000 pieces will be produced.